api-platform/docs/core/filters.md

 are the way to go.

 Existing Elasticsearch filters are applied through a [constant score query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-constant-score-query.html).
-A constant score query filter is basically a class implementing the `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\ConstantScoreFilterInterface` and the `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\FilterInterface`.
-API Platform includes a convenient abstract class implementing this last interface and providing utility methods: `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\AbstractFilter`.
+A constant score query filter is basically a class implementing the `ApiPlatform\Elasticsearch\Filter\ConstantScoreFilterInterface` and the `ApiPlatform\Elasticsearch\Filter\FilterInterface`.
+API Platform includes a convenient abstract class implementing this last interface and providing utility methods: `ApiPlatform\Elasticsearch\Filter\AbstractFilter`.

 Suppose you want to use the [match filter](#match-filter) on a property named `$fullName` and you want to add the [and operator](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html#query-dsl-match-query-boolean) to your query: